Every shipper — no matter how big or small — has to move at least some of their full truckload freight on the spot market.

 Now that you have the 8 rules of spot quoting, it's time to put them to use.

-You can use Coyote's free digital freight platform, CoyoteGO, to get unlimited instant spot quotes for your LTL and Truckload freight.
+You can use Coyote's free digital freight platform, CoyoteGO, to get unlimited instant spot quotes for your truckload freight.

 To keep these spot quoting best practices close at hand, download the checklist.